 For Care | Contagion | Community — Self & Other, Silvestri created an experimental body of work that explores the impact of Covid-19 on frontline workers of colour, linking the present with the past.
 View her commission Contagion: Colour on the Front Line.

-To accompany the exhibition, Autograph is publishing a new anthology featuring all 10 artist commissions and 22 texts.
-Join our mailing list to find out first about pre-orders for the book.Join mailing list
+To accompany the exhibition, Autograph has published a new anthology featuring all ten artist commissions and twenty-two texts.
+Available from the gallery and our online shopShop

 Everyone is welcome at Autograph.
 We care about our visitors, staff, artists and community, and are keeping measures in place to help ensure a safe visit for everyone.
 Have a look at our Visit Us page, it has full information about Covid-19 safety and accessibility at Autograph.